Deutsche Telekom touts progress on software-based mobile networks

 As part of its ‘O-RAN Town’ project in Neubrandenburg, Deutsche Telekom has already integrated the first sites to its network and plans to configure up to 25 of its 4G and 5G mobile units for O-RAN, said Nemat.

-Deutsche Telekom is partnering with Mavenir (MVNR.O), Fujitsu (6702.T) and NEC (6701.T) on its O-RAN project, while Nokia is also involved in a joint research initiative on the technology.
+Deutsche Telekom is partnering with Mavenir, Fujitsu and NEC on its O-RAN project, while Nokia is also involved in a joint research initiative on the technology.

 Nemat teased the prospect of a big tender this October to step up work on O-RAN, but cautioned it would be two to five years before the technology could be widely deployed in Deutsche Telekom’s European networks.